The online Comment window has expired

 • Default_avatar

-Ann OConnor over 7 years ago
+Ann OConnor almost 8 years ago

 The proposed special ordinance to grant a special exception to a single project and individual developers is especially ethically suspect.
 Please remember over 300 residents have signed the petition against this.
 Please do your job and stand up to big money, honor the 2008 agreement.
 Excessive density is damaging to neighborhoods.
 The original EIR did not significantly address a tower, at least a new EIR is needed.
 If City officials approve this unprecedented, unnecessary, and massive deviation from the City’s existing, well planned zoning regulations, it will betray the trust and respect of the residents who have chosen to make this neighborhood our home.
 As residents of Oakland, the least we should expect is that city rules and regulations be fair, clearly delineated, and applied consistently.
 To allow a 260-foot tower on a lot zoned for a maximum of 90 feet would be arbitrary, capricious, and irresponsible -- terms that are antithetical to the very nature of a building code.